openservicemesh/osm/DESIGN.md

     ListEndpointsProviders() []EndpointsProvider

     // GetAnnouncementChannel returns an instance of a channel, which notifies the system of an event requiring the execution of ListEndpoints.
-    // An event on this channel may appear as a result of a change in the SMI Sper definitions, rotation of a certificate, etc.
+    // An event on this channel may appear as a result of a change in the SMI Spec definitions, rotation of a certificate, etc.
     GetAnnouncementChannel() chan struct{}
 }
 ```